Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 <iframe width="512" height="288" src="https://www.youtube-nocookie.com/embed/KFzrdp-j1jo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I really like how Canva as a company tries to make every moment magical, whether it’s small things like little UI easter eggs, or bigger things like this contest.
+I really like how Canva as a company tries to make these magical moments, whether it’s small things like little UI easter eggs, or bigger things like this contest.
 Seeing a billboard dedicated to you must be amazing.

 It’s very nice to have worked on a project like this that impacted people on a personal level.
-I never really expected this level of awesomeness. ✨
+I never really expected this outcome.

 Seeing all the responses and reactions made all the nights at the office worth it <small>(aside from the extra overtime pay, that is. 👌)</small>